 Abstract: This chapter establishes the pragmatics of how we have actually put together specific moments of interdisciplinary collaboration.
 Thinking through the 'why' of interdisciplinarity (and drawing on some of our collaborators' own accounts), it situates our own work within a particular interdisciplinary constellation of institutions and endeavours.
-The chapter offers some practical advice for getting projects started and funded - and, drawing on some peer review material, pays particular attention to the labours of interdisciplinary publication.
-It concludes with a call for interdisciplinary collaborators to treat their own progress as a legitimate research object, and offers some advice for tracking that progress.
+The chapter offers some practical advice for getting projects started and funded - and, drawing on some peer review material, pays particular attention to the labours of interdisciplinary collaborators to treat their own progress as a legitimate research object, and offers some advice for tracking that progress.